anlaganlag/checklist_invoice/README.md

 # Excel Data Processing Tool

-This tool extracts specific columns from an `import_invoice.xlsx` file and creates a simplified `checking_list.xlsx` file with renamed columns.
+This tool extracts specific columns from an `import_invoice.xlsx` file and creates a simplified `processing_invoice.xlsx` file with renamed columns.

 ## Overview